|

 LSS CSS will never accept waivers of the 30-day waiting period.

-30-day waiting period with the BWC settlement attorney.
+of the 30-day waiting period with the BWC settlement attorney.

 1.